Family Firms: Purpose, Economic Performance and Social Impact

 The IESE Center for Corporate Governance and the European Corporate Governance Institute bring senior academics and thought-leaders in business to discuss relevant corporate governance topics through conferences.

-With the support of the:
+With the collaboration of the: